RSE-NI/qub-eeecs-python/README.md

 ## Pre-requisites

 To attend this course successfully, you must have the following installed by the end of the 'Environment set up clinic' on day one.
 You are *strongly* advised to have this working on your own machine in advance, with all checks completed.
+If you do not want to install directly to your machine, and you're comfortable with Docker or containers, you can go to the Installation with a Docker image section and follow the instructions.
 If you run into issues, you can avail of help at the set-up clinic.

+### Install Anaconda

+Go to `https://www.anaconda.com` and download the Anaconda python distro.
+This should automatically detect your operating system, but if not go to `https://www.anaconda.com/products/distribution#Downloads` and select the correct one.
+Run the installer, pour yourself a coffee and put your feet up - this can take up to 20 mins or so.
+For Windows, MAKE SURE TO CHECK "ADD ANACONDA TO MY PATH ENVIRONMENT VARIABLE".

+Once installed, run the application and it may ask you to update to 2.2.0, you can choose to go ahead and update (takes 2-3 mins) or not.
+If you do, restart Anaconda.
+Verify that you can see the following screen, or similar.
+Click Jupyter Lab, and ensure it runs ok on your machine.

+### Install Bash (and Git)

+Please go to https://carpentries.github.io/workshop-template/#shell and follow the installation instructions carefully for your OS, selecting the options outlined.
+MacOS and Linux users will likely have these already.
+However, you may not have Git installed.
+Go to https://carpentries.github.io/workshop-template/#git and follow the verification or installation instructions.

--Install with a Docker image
+### Installation with a Docker image

+If you have installed directly to your machine, you don't have to worry about this section.
+This is ONLY if you wish to run the necessary tools under a container environment.

-`docker pull continuumio/anaconda3`
+Fire up a terminal and enter `docker pull continuumio/anaconda3`

 Followed by: